 “I was immersed in the natural world very early in life, and those years created the fabric and foundation of my artistic pursuits.
 My art is often a reflection of my life and inspirations at the time.
 I am currently working on a sportfishing series of original paintings that was inspired by several recent amazing trips.
 I am also working on a series of aerial paintings that show landscapes in perspectives that few people ever get to see.”

 With an eye for detail and an academic approach to the study of wildlife, his art reflects his knowledge of nature.
-He is the five-time winner of the Virginia Migratory Waterfowl Stamp competition, He has won state waterfowl stamp competitions in North Carolina, Louisiana, Michigan, Connecticut, and Oklahoma.
+He is a seven time winner of the Virginia Migratory Waterfowl Stamp competition, and has won stamp competitions in 12 other states.
 He exhibits his work at The Southeastern Wildlife Exposition in Charleston, SC; The East Carolina Wildfowl Festival; and the Rappahannock River Waterfowl Show.

-Guy currently works primarily on competitions and original landscape commissions for clients and collectors.
+Guy primarily works on competitions and original landscape and sporting art commissions for clients and collectors.